;

 Features of the Program

-The core curriculum is divided into two parts, 1) basic grounding in sociological theory and methods, and 2) exposure to research in three areas of concentration: a) political economies and political ecologies; b) new studies of inequality; and c) culture, knowledge, and power.
+The core curriculum is divided into two parts, 1) basic grounding in sociological theory and methods, and 2) exposure to research in five areas of concentration: a) political economies and political ecologies; b) space, place, and mobility; c) culture, knowledge, and power; d) publics, policy, and law; and e) world building, political imaginaries, and alternative futures.
 To prepare students to conduct their own research projects, the department trains students in multiple methods—field research, critical ethnography, cultural analysis, comparative historical analysis, and quantitative data analysis.

 Graduate students are supported through teaching assistantships, teaching fellowships, research fellowships and other grant/fellowship opportunities.
 A number of faculty receive research grants that support graduate student research assistantships.